 “Really?” came back Dawkins junior.
 “You mean he runs the place?”

 Tulkinghorn heard of a couple of funds lawyers reminiscing about the joys of life oop North the other day.

-He was amused to learn that lectures at the York branch of the College of Law are routinely interrupted by loud sounds from the neighbouring racecourse.
+He was amused to learn that lectures at the York branch of the College of Law are routinely interrupted by loud sounds from

 Such is the proximity of the college to the track, apparently, that tutors must pause for the starting gun and the thunder of hooves to pass before resuming the lesson.